93. Pearls

 That's coming up.

 The Economics of Everyday Things is sponsored by SurveyMonkey.
+Look, we get it.

 You can hardly go anywhere or do anything these days without hearing about AI this or AI that.

+And if you're like most people, when it comes to AI, you're impressed, but have a few concerns.
 But what if AI was used not as a tool to replace people, but as a way to help understand people better?

 AI from SurveyMonkey is designed to do just that.

-From crafting the perfect survey, which is harder than you might think, to analysis that digs deep, finds patterns, and surfaces trends quickly, SurveyMonkey's powerful suite of AI capabilities makes it faster and easier than ever before to get insights from real people, helping you make confident decisions for for your business.
+From crafting the perfect survey, which is harder than you might think, to analysis that digs deep, finds patterns, and surfaces trends quickly, SurveyMonkey's powerful suite of AI capabilities makes it faster and easier than ever before to get insights from real people, helping you make confident decisions for your business.

-Try it today at surveymonkey.com slash economics.
+Try it today at surveymonkey.com/slash economics.

 The Economics of Everyday Things is sponsored by Acorns.
+So many people are focused on where their money is today.

+Acorns is a smart way to give your money a chance to grow.
 Sign up now and Acorns will boost your new account with a $5 bonus investment.

-Join the over 14 million all-time customers who have already saved and invested over $25 billion with Acorns.
+Join the over 14 million all-time customers who have already saved and invested over $27 billion with Acorns.
+Head to acorns.com slash economics or download the Acorns app to get started.

+Paid non-client endorsement.
 Compensation provides incentive to positively promote Acorns.

 Tier 2 compensation provided.